Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 where T_NOW is the current time according to the receiver clock.

-You can turn TLPKTDROP mechanism off to always ensure a clean delivery.
+The TLPKTDROP mechanism can be turned off to always ensure a clean delivery.
 However, a lost packet can simply pause a delivery for some longer, potentially undefined time, and cause even worse tearing for the player.
 Setting higher SRT latency will help much more in the case when TLPKTDROP causes packet drops too often.